 Welcome to my Official Website.
 I teach American literature at Fordham University and write about subjects ranging from crime fiction to the scientific search for room-temperature semiconductors.
 I also write a column for The Chronicle of Higher Education called “The Graduate Adviser.”
 You’ll find links leading to many of my articles on this site.

-My new book, The Graduate School Mess: What Caused It and How We Can Fix It, will be published in September by Harvard University Press.
-You can order it in advance here.
+My new book, The Graduate School Mess: What Caused It and How We Can Fix It, was published in September by Harvard University Press.
+You can order it here.

 Other recent books:

 The Cambridge Companion to Baseball, winner of a 2012 Book Award from the North American Society of Sports Historians (NASSH).

 “It seems like the entire history of baseball is packed into this one book — and without a wasted word.
 It’s tremendously enjoyable — the perfect companion.” — Jim Bouton, former New York Yankees pitcher and author of Ball Four